William-Adolphe Bouguereau: Height of career

 Although Bouguereau spent most of his life in Paris, he returned to La Rochelle again and again throughout his professional life.
 He was revered in the town of his birth and undertook decorating commissions from local citizens.
 From the early 1870s, he and his family spent every summer in La Rochelle.
 In 1882, he decided that rather than rent he would purchase a house, as well as local farm buildings.
 By August of that year, the family's permanent summer base was on the rue Verdière.
 The artist commenced several paintings here and completed them in his Paris studio.

 Bouguereau flourished after his Villa Medici residence.
 In 1854–55 he decorated a pavilion at the grand house of a cousin in Angoulins, including four large paintings of figures depicting the seasons.
-He was happy to undertake other commissions to pay off the debts accrued in Italy and to help his penniless mother.
+He was happy to undertake other commissions to pay off the debts he accrued in Italy and to help his penniless mother.
 He decorated a mansion with nine large paintings of allegorical figures.
 In 1856, the Ministry of State for Fine Arts commissioned him to paint Emperor Napoleon III Visiting the Victims of the Tarascon Flood.
-There were decorations for the chapel at Saint-Clotilde.
+During this period he also created decorations for the chapel at Saint-Clotilde.

 He received the Legion of Honour on 12 July 1859.
 By this time, Bouguereau was turning away from history painting and lengthy commissions to work on more personal paintings, with realistic and rustic themes.

 By the late 1850s, he had made strong connections with art dealers, particularly Paul Durand-Ruel (later the champion of the Impressionists), who helped clients buy paintings from artists who exhibited at the Salons.
 Thanks to Durand-Ruel, Bouguereau met Hugues Merle, who later often was compared to Bouguereau.
 The Salons annually drew over 300,000 people, providing valuable exposure to exhibited artists.
 Bouguereau's fame extended to England by the 1860s.
 Three paintings were shown at the 1863 Salon and Holy Family (Now at Chimei Museum) was sold to Napoleon III, who presented it to his wife the Empress Eugénie, who hung it in her Tuileries apartment.